robertjwilson/rcdo/README.md

 You will need to have Climate Data Operators installed to run rcdo.
 Visit https://code.mpimet.mpg.de/projects/cdo/files for download and installation instructions.

 Currently, the package has been tested for Linux computers.
-It will not work on Windows platforms.
+It will not work on Windows platforms, currently.
 But (buyer beware) it probably should work on Macs.